EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Triple Attack (6)

-{% hint style="info" %}
+!!! info
       Triple Attack, denoted by special attack 6 or "T" (old code), allows the NPC to have three melee attacks against a player.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |